gpwolfe/data-lake/.github/PULL_REQUEST_TEMPLATE.md

 Please ensure you have:
 - [ ] Included your dataset name and last name in the title of this pull request
-- [ ] Created a NEW subdirectory under `Datasets` for your dataset
-- [ ] Given your subdirectory the name of your dataset, using underscores `_` instead of spaces
-- [ ] Included all your dataset files in this subdirectory
+- [ ] Uploaded all your dataset files to a single directory
-- [ ] Included your informational Excel file in this subdirectory
-- [ ] Filled out all relevant fields in your accompanying Excel informational file
+- [ ] Filled out the dataset request sheet
-- [ ] Included your dataset name and last name in the name of your Excel file

-Please include your dataset name and your last name in the name of your Excel file.
-Example: `C_allotrope_bixby_2022_Bixby.xlsx`